Vue

 Section titled “Basic usage”import { createWidget } from "mountly-vue";import SignupCard from "./SignupCard.vue";

 export default createWidget(SignupCard);By default the widget mounts in light DOM.
 The adapter fetches the sibling dist/index.css (extracted by Vite’s Vue plugin from <style scoped>) and applies it before render.
-Vue’s data-v-… hash already scopes the styles per component, so collisions are rare.
-Pass shadow: true if you need a hard boundary (CMS embeds, third-party hosts) — styles are then scoped twice, once by Vue and once by the shadow root.
+Vue’s data-v-… hash scopes the styles per component, so collisions are rare.
+Pass shadow: true if you need a hard boundary, such as CMS embeds or third-party hosts.
+The styles are then scoped twice, once by Vue and once by the shadow root.

 Want to inline the CSS string instead?
 That’s still fine: